rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/00-intro.markdown

         │           └── dynamic
         │               └── data
         │                   └── mapping
+        │                       └── form
+        │                           └── field
         │                               └── type
         │                                   └── slider
         │                                       ├── SliderDDMFormFieldTemplateContextContributor.java
         │                                       ├── SliderDDMFormFieldType.java
         │                                       └── SliderDDMFormFieldTypeSettings.java
         └── resources
             ├── content
             │   └── Language.properties
             └── META-INF
                 └── resources
-                    ├── Slider
                     ├── Slider.es.js
                     ├── Slider.soy
                     └── SliderRegister.soy

 You don't need `*TemplateContextContributor.java` or `*TypeSettings.java` in the initial module (see [Rendering Form Field Settings](/docs/7-1/tutorials/-/knowledge_base/t/rendering-form-field-settings) to learn more about these classes).
-The initial module consists of these Java classes and resources:
+The initial module consists of this Java class and resources:

 `*DDMFormFieldType.java`: Defines the form field type in the back-end.
 If you extend the abstract class that implements the interface, you automatically include the default form configuration options for your form field type.
-In that case, override the interface's `getName` method and you're done.
+In that case, override the interface's `getModuleName`, `getName` and `isCustomDDMFormFieldType` methods and you're done.
 To see the default configuration options your form field type inherits, look at the `DefaultDDMFormFieldTypeSettings` class in the `dynamic-data-mapping-api` module.

-`[name-of-field-type].es.js`: The JavaScript file that configures the template rendering (the `[name-of-field-type].soy` rendering).
+`[name-of-field-type].es.js`: The JavaScript file modeling your field.

 `[name-of-field-type].soy`: The template that defines the appearance of the field.

-`[name-of-field-type]Register.soy`: The template that calls the template of field soy.
+`[name-of-field-type]Register.soy`: The template responsible for call the template which defines the field's appearance.
+This Register template is used by the template that renders each of the form's page.

 `Language_xx_XX.properties`: Define any terms that must be [translated into different languages](/docs/7-1/tutorials/-/knowledge_base/t/localizing-your-application).